cmdcolin/cmdcolin.github.io/_posts/2022-08-26-twitterbot.md

 https://developer.twitter.com and sign up, register an "app" with them, and poke around for awhile.

-After sometime, you should get a screen that looks like this
+After sometime, you should get a screen that looks like this.
+Keep this around for Step 4

 ![](https://github.com/cmdcolin/twitter_fractal_bot/blob/master/img/devpanel.png?raw=true)